Close Alert Banner

 Who can ride?

 Rides are available to everyone, regardless of age or ability, who wishes to book a trip within the service area.
 The Phase 1 test area started on November 4, 2024 and serviced the Urban Centre of Gravenhurst.
-An expansion to the service area was added in January 2025.
-(See FAQs below)
+In January 2025 the service area was expanded.
+(See FAQs below for map.)

-Anyone with a disability, per AODA Guidelines, is eligible for specialized service on the District DRT.
+Anyone with a disability, as per AODA Guidelines, can ride the District DRT.
 This includes door-to-door service and the ability to ride with a companion.

 When to Book

-Trips should be booked at least thirty (30) minutes in advance.
-Trips may be booked up to thirty (30) days in advance, but will not be processed until seven (7) days before.
+Trips should be booked at least 30 minutes in advance.
+Trips may be booked up to 30 days in advance, but will not be processed until 7 days before.
 Trips are prioritized on a first-come, first-served basis.

 The District DRT vehicle will meet you at the curb of your pick-up location.
-Those eligible for the specialized service may receive door-to-door service.
+Those with mobility requests may be assisted door-to-door.

-If you are using the app, you will receive confirmation of your trip details one (1) hour in advance of your trip, including a pick-up window.
+If you are using the app, you will receive confirmation of your trip details 1 hour in advance of your trip.
+You will be given a 10 minute pick-up window.
 Please be ready at the start of your pick-up window safely off the road, but visible to the vehicle picking you up.
 The driver will leave the location if the rider is not ready to ensure trips for other riders are not delayed. (e.g. If your confirmed pick-up window is between 8:00 a.m. and 8:10 a.m. you should be ready for pick-up at 8:00 a.m.)

 Recurring trips (i.e. every Wednesday) can be booked.
-Trips are processed seven (7) days before each trip.
+If you require assistance call ext 4419.

-• Booking using the website: At the time of booking, you will receive your earliest arrival or departure time.
-Seven (7) days before your trip you will receive a notice of your planned pick-up or drop-off time if you log-in to the website.
-You will be able to see any changes to your trip if you log-in to the website.
+• Booking using the website: At the time of booking, you will receive your earliest departure time.
+You will receive a confirmation of your planned pick-up or drop-off time if you log-in to the website.
+You may also be able to make or see changes to your trip if you log-in to the website.

 Fares and 30-day passes